Fairyfly: Classification

-The Mymaridae are the most primitive members of the superfamily Chalcidoidea.
+The Mymaridae are the most basal members of the superfamily Chalcidoidea.
 About 1,424 species of fairyflies are grouped in about 100 genera.
-Of the extant fairyfly genera, Eustochomorpha is the most primitive.
+Of the extant fairyfly genera, Eustochomorpha is the most basal.
 The largest genera are Anagrus, Anaphes, Gonatocerus, and Polynema, which comprise around half of all known species.
 They are the most commonly encountered fairyflies, followed by Alaptus, Camptoptera, Erythmelus, Ooctonus, and Stethynium, which make up a further quarter of known species.
 The Mymaridae are considered to be monophyletic, but their exact relationships with other chalcidoids remain unclear.

 No commonly accepted subfamilies have been acknowledged, but two proposals are notable.
 Annecke & Doutte (1961) proposed the subfamilies Alaptinae and Mymarinae based on the morphology of the gasters.
 Peck et al. (1964) proposed the subfamilies Gonatocerinae and Mymarinae based on the number of segments (tarsomeres) in the tarsi.
 Both systems included further tribal categories.
 A fossil subfamily was also proposed for a genus recovered from Canadian amber.